Door County, Wisconsin

 Day 1- Door County, WI – Fish Boil

 Kick off your adventure beginning with a meet and greet at the Door County Visitor Bureau.
 Check into your hotel for a two night stay and enjoy some free time before dinner to relax and unwind.
 Dinner this evening will be a traditional Door County fish boil.
 Just as Scandinavian settlers off the Peninsula did 100 years ago, fresh locally caught whitefish are cooked outside over an open fire along with small baby red potatoes and sweet boiling onions.
-During the cooking process, fish oils naturally rise to the surface which “boil over” along with water in a fiery spectacle signaling the end of the cooking process and the beginning of dinner.
+During the cooking process, fish oils naturally rise to the surface which “boil over” along with water in a fiery spectacle signaling the end of the cooking process and the beginning of dinner, which is accompanied by a musician/singer.

 Day 2 -Goats on the Roof – Washington Island Ferry – Musical Performance